Keller wins again in season opener

-As far as opening night goes, Friday night at Dacotah Speedway had just about everything a racing fan could hope for.
+As far as opening night goes, April 30 at Dacotah Speedway had just about everything a racing fan could hope for.

 When the night finally ended, only one defending points champ had won a feature, there had been two rollovers – one that left veteran driver Marlyn Seidler’s familiar No. 7 destroyed – and the track president stood in victory lane for the second straight regular-season race.